What Are Kiln Cookies? Protect Kiln Shelves with Patties

 • Throwing the clay at your wedging table at an angle.
 This spreads the clay out across the surface of the table into a thin patty.

-You can either make them into the size that you need or cut them to size with a knife.
-It’s important that the kiln cookie is larger than the base of the piece that will sit on them.
-As a rule, make the patty ¾ of an inch larger than your pottery.
+Whichever way you make them, the ceramic cookie needs to be larger than the base of the piece that will sit on it.
+A rule of thumb is to make them about ¾ inches larger than your pottery.
 This should be enough to catch any running glaze.

-Because kiln cookies are thin and flat, they have a tendency to bend as they dry.
-If you find this is happening, you can dry them sandwiched between two surfaces.
-For example, you can dry them between a couple of wheel batts, or even under a book.
+Because kiln cookies are thin and flat, they tend to bend and curl up as they dry.
+I find the best way to avoid this is to dry the cookies sandwiched between a couple of sheets of plywood.

 It’s important that the kiln cookie isn’t bent because it needs to be stable enough to support your pottery.

-You can also paint the cookie with kiln wash.
-If you use kiln wash, and your glaze does drip, the pot is much easier to remove from the patty.
+You can also paint the pottery cookie with kiln wash.
+If you use kiln wash and your glaze drips, the pot is easier to remove from the patty.

-How Thick or Large Should Kiln Cookies Be?
+How Thick or Large Should Pottery Cookies Be?

-Nevertheless, it’s important that they are not so large that they take up too much space in your kiln.
+Nevertheless, don’t go so large that they take up too much space in your kiln.

 With regards to thickness, potters will often make their kiln cookies between 1/8 -1/4 inch thick.
-1/8 of an inch is often recommended.
+I aim to make mine about 1/8 of an inch (3mm).
 However, the thickness does depend on whether you are bisque firing them first.

 How Many Times Can You Use Kiln Cookies?